UK-Japan Location-Based VR Network

 Key findings from the project related to (1) The Virtual Unreal, (2) Illusion and Magic (3)Physical Materials and Details and (4) Emotions and Social Experiences.
-Further details of these are available in the following publication:
+Further details of these are available in the publication listed below.

 There is a demand for location-based VR experiences for children in a range of sectors that include entertainment, education and health.
 The need is evidenced in the findings of the commercially-funded research entitled ‘Children and VR (CVR)’ that shows how 8 to 12-year-olds use VR in highly tactile ways, that cross virtual and physical environments.
 This is the case even when the content has not been designed with this intention and thus indicates a desire for mixed reality as opposed to purely digital immersive experiences (Yamada-Rice, et al, 2017).

 Further, market research data from Dubit Global Trends (2018) provides initial insight into how the technology fits into children’s everyday lives to suggest that location-based virtual experiences are likely to be sought because they are more inclusive and engaging than devices and content currently available for the domestic market.
 Also, many households are too busy or don’t have enough space or money to set up VR experiences in the home.

 The need for further research on location-based experiences is also apparent in other sectors too such as education, wider creative industries (i.e. theatre and museums), as well as child health.